The Curious Case of In-Training Compression of State Space Models: Experiments

 Similarly, on ListOps, the performance of non-compressed models drops significantly for state dimensions smaller than 120 (see Figure~\ref{fig:red-perf-listops-tab}).
 While the compressed models perform on par with their uncompressed counterparts for larger state dimensions, smaller models outperform the baseline.

 On Pathfinder, we can observe a similar trend (Figure~\ref{fig:red-perf-pathfinder-tab}), where the unreduced model performance does not show a strong correlation with the state dimension.
-Just for the smallest state dimension, the unreduced model performs sees a small drop in performance and is outperformed by the top-1 reduced model.
+Just for the smallest state dimension, the unreduced model sees a small drop in performance and is outperformed by the top-1 reduced model.

 The IMDB results reveal the importance of the prerequisites mentioned in Section~\ref{sec:algorithm} (see Figure~\ref{fig:red-perf-imdb-tab}).
-Even after significantly reducing the parameters and increasing the droprate (see Appendix~\ref{app:experimental-details}), the unreduced only learn for roughly $8k$ steps before overfitting.
+Even after significantly reducing the parameters and increasing the droprate (see Appendix~\ref{app:experimental-details}), the unreduced models only learn for roughly $8k$ steps before overfitting.
 However, in order to do in-training balanced truncation, the actual training phase needs to be long enough to allow for a couple of reduction steps with a large enough spacing so that the model can follow the training dynamics for a while without being pruned.
-Indeed, for non-aggressive pruning (that is, pruning with small tolerance $\tau$), which requires less recovery time, the top reduced models often outperform the baseline.
+Indeed, for non-aggressive pruning (that is, pruning with small tolerance $\tau$), the top reduced models often outperform the baseline.

 As mentioned previously, an advantage of \textsc{CompreSSM} is that it comes with a training speedup; as the state dimensions get pruned, training speeds up.
-Indeed, Figure~\ref{fig:time-perf-cifar} demonstrates this effect on CIFAR10.
-In the case of state dimension $57$, \textsc{CompreSSM} provides a $7\%$ increase in test accuracy for just $4\%$ more training time.
+Indeed, Figure~\ref{fig:time-perf-cifar} demonstrates this effect on CIFAR10. {\textsc{CompreSSM} at dimension $92$ preserves nearly full baseline accuracy ($85.7\%$ vs.\ $86.5\%$) and achieves a $1.5\times$ speedup.
+By comparison, training directly at dimension $92$ is only marginally faster ($1.6\times$ speedup) yet markedly worse, reaching just $81.8\%$ accuracy.
+A detailed breakdown of in-training speedup gains is provided in Appendix~\ref{app:time}.}